loandre/loandre/README.md

+# Full Stack Developer

 ### Hello!
 I'm Loandre Campos 👋

 I'm from Brazil

+## 🎯 Current Focus

-- 🧑‍💻 Full Stack Developer.
+- 🧑‍💻 I'm actively working as a Full Stack Developer.
 - 📚 I’m currently learning React.js and Node.js.
 - 💡 Computer Science enthusiast.

-- 👨‍🎓 I hold a degree in Law.
+## 🎓 Background

+- 👨‍🎓 Despite holding a degree in Law, my passion for coding has led me to make a career transition into the world of technology.
+My distinctive combination of legal and technical skills enables me to approach problem-solving with a fresh perspective.

 # 📫 Reach me on